railwayapp/docs/src/pages/reference/limits.md

 **Limits**

-- Limited to 32 GB of RAM
+- Limited up to 8 GB of RAM
+- Limited up to 8 vCPU cores
 - Limited to 100 GB of Disk

+If you need more resources, we recommend that you upgrade to a team plan.

 ### Team Plan Project Limits